How to Choose a Custom Website Navigation Setup- Written by Ethan Springston

-As is the case with most things on your website, your navigation setup should be designed and ordered with the goal of getting your visitors what they want as quickly and easily as possible.
-To keep things simple, Hubspot and Orbit Media recommend keeping your navigation limited to seven items or less so users aren’t overwhelmed with ambiguous pages.
+To keep things simple, Hubspot and Orbit Media recommend keeping your website navigation setup limited to seven items or less so users aren’t overwhelmed with ambiguous pages.
 So what pages do you include in your navigation?

 When considering which pages to put into your navigation menu, we recommend analyzing the pages your users are likely to visit the most.
 For example, a Contact/Conversion page is one of the most common tabs in navigations, because it gives users easy access to convert.

 If you already have a site with navigation but are looking to update, Google analytics (or any other analytics software) can give you great insights into which pages your visitors frequently go to.
 After you’ve come up with the pages you want, it’s time to order them appropriately.